terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/ibm-catalog/deployable-architectures/quickstart/README.md

-# IBM Cloud catalog example for Power Virtual Server with VPC landing zone Quick-Start Variation
+# IBM Cloud catalog example for Power Virtual Server with VPC landing zone Quickstart Variation

 This example sets up the following infrastructure:
 - A VPC Infrastructure with the following features:
     -  One VSI for management(jump/bastion).
     -  Installation and configuration of Squid Proxy, DNS Forwarder, NTP forwarder and NFS on the bastion host, and sets the host as the server for the NTP, NFS, and DNS services by using Ansible roles.

-- A PowerVS workspace instance with the following network topology:
+- A PowerVS workspace with the following network topology:
     - Creates two private networks: a management network and a backup network.
     - Creates one or two IBM Cloud connections.
     - Attaches the IBM Cloud connections to a transit gateway.
     - Attaches the private networks to the IBM Cloud connections.
     - Creates an SSH key for power workspace.

-    - Creates and configures one PowerVS instance that can be used for sharing SAP files between other system instances.
-    - Connects all created PowerVS instances to a proxy server that is specified by IP address or hostname.
+- A PowerVS Instance with following options:
+    - t-shirt profile (Aix/IBMi/SAP Image)
+    - Custom profile ( cores, memory storage and image)
+    - 1 volume

 ## Architecture diagram
 ![full-stack-variation](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/215_quickstart/reference-architectures/quickstart/deploy-arch-ibm-pvs-inf-quickstart.svg)